 Where (to go)?

 Any person who shall own, keep or harbor a dog of licensing age shall, in the month of January of each year, apply for and procure from the Clerk of the township a license and official metal registration tag for each dog so owned, kept or harbored, and shall place upon each dog a collar or harness with the registration tag securely fastened thereto.
-The owner of any newly acquired pet of licensing age, or of any pet which attains licensing age, shall make application for license tag or sleeve for such pet within 10 days after such acquisition or age attainment.
+The owner of any newly acquired pet of licensing age of 7 months or when the pet possesses a set of permanent teeth, shall make application for license tag or sleeve for such pet within 10 days after such acquisition or age attainment.
 This requirement will not apply to a nonresident keeping a cat within the Township of North Brunswick for no longer than 90 days.

 Things to Know